Arbuthnot Latham: Locations

 For the entirety of its existence, Arbuthnot Latham (including its predecessor companies) have been headquartered in the City of London.
-From 2004 to 2014, Arbuthnot was based in Ropemaker Street; one of the former ‘rope walks’ that existed on the outskirts of medieval London.
-The location Arbuthnot chose to base itself during this period was very close to the City's skyscraper, CityPoint.
-In 2014, Arbuthnot Latham acquired the freehold of a property in Wilson Street, in the Bishopsgate area of the City, and moved its headquarters to that location.
+From 2004 to 2014, Arbuthnot was based in Ropemaker Street, one of the former ‘rope walks’ that existed on the outskirts of medieval London, and very close to the skyscraper Citypoint.
+In 2014, Arbuthnot Latham acquired the freehold of a property in Wilson Street, also in the Moorgate area as Ropemaker Street, and moved its headquarters there.
+Since 2024 the company has been based at a refurbished building by Finsbury Circus, now named Arbuthnot House.

-Outside of its Central London footprint, Arbuthnot Latham currently has offices in Gatwick, Manchester, Exeter, and Bristol.
+Outside of its Central London footprint, Arbuthnot Latham currently has offices in Manchester, Exeter, Bristol and Gatwick Airport.
 Until 2021, Arbuthnot had an international office based in the International Financial Centre in Dubai.
 The closure of this office was partially attributed to the collapse in Arbuthnot's earnings as a result of the COVID-19 pandemic.

-Details
+Arbuthnot Banking Group

-The bank is part of the "Arbuthnot Banking Group" (previously known as Secure Trust Banking Group), which is quoted on the Alternative Investment Market (AIM); it was previously listed on the London Stock Exchange.
-It offers banking, investment management and wealth planning services to both high net worth private individuals and commercial clients.
+The bank is the principal and wholly owned subsidiary of Arbuthnot Banking Group plc (previously known as Secure Trust Banking Group), which is quoted on the Alternative Investment Market (AIM) under the stock symbol ARBB; it was previously listed on the London Stock Exchange main market.